filecoin-project/FIPs/FIPS/fip-FCM.md

 ## Security Considerations

-Substitution Risk refers to the possibility that once DC is available in unlimited quantities, miners might replace all their CC sectors with DC, thereby both maintaining their QAP and unplugging 90% of the hardware they had committed to the network.
+Substitution Risk refers to the possibility that once DC is available in unlimited quantities, miners might replace all their CC sectors with DC, thereby maintaining their QAP while unplugging 90% of the hardware they had committed to the network.

 Such behavior would be equally likely if the distribution of DC and Fil+ deals was more efficient than it is today (even if DC/Fil+ deals were limited to "good" data and "observant" SPs).
 It won't change the behavior of SPs who already have easy access to FIL+ deals; It could change the behavior of SPs who do not, but it's hard to say in what direction: the risk of substitution is offset by the possibility that SPs who currently can't get FIL+ deals in the quantity they desire will increase their onboarding rates once random data is profitable again.